rlawrenc/cosc_304/labs/lab1/assign/README.md

 **Complete lab 1 on PrairieLearn.**

 Given the following relational schema, write queries in **relational algebra** to answer the English questions using the <a href="http://dbis-uibk.github.io/relax/">online relational algebra tool</a>.
 The database definition is available as a [Shipment database GIST: 585ee1836abb142a461d137e12dd14a3](https://gist.github.com/rlawrenc/585ee1836abb142a461d137e12dd14a3).
-The database is also available as an <a href="Shipment.sql">DDL file.</a></p>
+The database is also available as a <a href="Shipment.sql">DDL file.</a></p>

 <pre>
 Customer(<i>cid:</i> integer, <i>cname:</i> string, <i>address:</i> string, <i>city:</i> string, <i>state:</i> string)